Kika Ashanike encourages you to not be the person who just wants to see results and manifestations but to enjoy God in the moments that seem slow.

 Kika describes how we can recognise the different seasons of life when we are just planting, growing and supporting others, or when we are watering the seeds we have planted.

-Kika reflects on how God answers our prayer requests in his timing and not ours.
+God always knows best.
+Kika reflects on how God answers our prayer requests in His timing and not ours.

 Kika shares on the importance of sometimes saying no to requests and what it means for when we say yes to things.

-Kika reflects on how God is nearest to hear when she feels the most brokeness and pain.
+God looks for things to salvage.
+Kika reflects on how God is nearest to us when we feel broken and in pain.

 Kika challenges us about our attitude towards God as we wait on His promises.

-Kika encourages us to be honest in our prayers.
+Kika encourages us to be honest in our prayers and get to the core of our issues.

 Kika talks on why we need to go through the crushing to get God's anointing.